henrymjohnson/henrymjohnson/README.md

 - Gravity Models
 - k-NN

 In school, I've worked on a few small projects with R (3), a few in python (8), and a couple in stata.
-I'm working on my thesis (defense tentative for March 2022) in python and submitted research for a competition that was done in stata.
+I'm working on my thesis (defense tentative for April 2022) in python and submitted research for a competition that was done in stata.

 At work, I've mostly worked with TSQL.
 However, I've used python and postman (with javascript and graphql) to automate workflows for various regression tests.